georchestra/georchestra/doc/setup/tomcat.md

 - `config-overrides-georchestra.xml`
 - `config-security-georchestra.xml`

-And replace every occurences of `${georchestra.datadir}` or `${env:georchestra.datadir}` by `/etc/georchestra`.
+And replace every occurence of `${georchestra.datadir}` or `${env:georchestra.datadir}` by `/etc/georchestra/geonetwork`.

-Then ensure your tomcat has the following environment variables set:
+Then ensure your tomcat has the following environment variable set:

 ```
 JAVA_OPTS="$JAVA_OPTS \
-              -Dgeonetwork.dir=/path/to/your/geonetwork_data_dir \
-              -Dgeonetwork.schema.dir=/path/to/your/geonetwork_data_dir/config/schema_plugins \
               -Dgeonetwork.jeeves.configuration.overrides.file=/etc/georchestra/geonetwork/config/config-overrides-georchestra.xml"
 ```

-Note: You can also override every geonetwork sub data directory by modifying the `/etc/georchestra/geonetwork/config/config-datadir-georchestra.xml` file for convenience.
+Note: You can also override every geonetwork sub-data-directories by modifying the `/etc/georchestra/geonetwork/geonetwork.properties` file for convenience.

 #### Extractor